LfifteenA/tuesday/_sweep/zone02/paper_shredding.md

 ## Getting Started

 * Buy a cross cutting shredder.
+Or a micro cut shredder.
 * If dealing with a big back log, consider a service.
 Unless you're seriously a target the bin at the UPS store should be just fine, but there are other services you'd just be more comfortable witnessing the shredding yourself.
 * If you have binders and notebooks, STAPLES offers a service which will take care of large amounts of bulky items (priced by weight of items):
 >Per Staples: Shred papers, envelopes, file folders and spiral-bound notebooks.